 Hello my fellow Fibro Warriors!
 The post below is what sparked my idea to write a blog, as well as a podcast (already recorded 3), and a vlog to come, same name).
-I have Fibromyalgia, along with many other issues attached (like Rheumatoid arthritis, Migraines, allergies, vertigo, tinnitus, etc.), and I slowly began to share this with my friends on FB, only a few years ago.
+I have Fibromyalgia, along with many other issues attached (like Rheumatoid arthritis, Osteoarthritis, Migraines, PTSD, ADHD, severe Depression, Allergies-food/eviromental, Vertigo, Tinnitus, etc., the list is long), and I slowly began to share this with my friends on FB, only a few years ago.
 Just a lil at a time, because I wasn’t sure how well received it would be… worried that it might be a subject people wouldn’t care to hear about, and/or that they may just stop following me altogether.
 To my surprise, with each post, I received positive feedback, along with private messages, thanking me for sharing, how it helped them get a diagnosis, and how much they related to my story/journey.
 With each post I’d share a lil more, and this post I’m sharing today, is the one that lead the way to ‘FIBRO WARRIOR, My New Normal’, a podcast I began about 3 weeks ago, as well as this blog, and vlog to come.
 I have an amazing crew working with me!
 My Producers: Jojo Myricks and Tony Jefferies, my Co-host: Christy Ortiz, and myself as Host.
 They are the most supportive and wonderful people, I couldn’t ask for more.

 So here it is, the FB post that helped spark it all.